Nikolai Chaplin: Political career

 After joining the Bolshevik Party in October 1919, he was appointed as the Secretary of Tyumen Provincial Committee of the Komsomol in the spring of 1920 He was elected as one of the delegates to the 3rd Congress of the Komsomol in October 1920.
 In September 1921, he served as the Head of the Political Education Department of the Yekaterinburg Provincial Committee of the Komsomol.
 He became a member of the Central Committee of the Komsomol at the 4th Congress and served as the Chairman of the Central Bureau of the Young Pioneers at the Central Committee of the Komsomol in 1922.
 Chaplin was elected as the First Secretary of the Central Committee of the Komsomol during the April Plenum of the Central Committee of the Komsomol; he served in the position until 1928.
 He was a candidate member of the Central Committee of the Communist Party of the Soviet Union from 1924 to 1934.
 He was also a candidate member of the Organizing Bureau of the Central Committee of the Communist Party of the Soviet Union from 1924 to 1930.

 After ending his term as the First Secretary, he secretly visited Germany, England, Belgium, and Turkey under disguise.
 He furthered studied Marxism-Leninism after being appointed as the Secretary of the Transcaucasian Region Committee of the Communist Party of the Soviet Union.
 He became the Head of the Political Department of the Kirov Railway Administration in 1933.
 He was awarded the Order of Lenin in 1936 for "work in transport".
-He was appointed as the Head of South Eastern Railway in 1937, but was soon arrested and executed in 1938.
-He was rehabilitated posthumously by the Military Collegium of the Supreme Court of the USSR on July 9, 1955.
+He was appointed as the Head of South Eastern Railway in 1937, but was soon arrested.